TC Beirne Department Store: History

 TC Beirne died on 21 April 1949.
-Twelve years later, in November 1961, the TC Beirne department store business, including the building and adjoining properties, was sold to Sydney-based department store David Jones for £2,800,000.
+Twelve years later, in November 1961, the TC Beirne department store business, including the building and adjoining properties, was sold to Sydney based department store David Jones for £2.8 million.
 The store was rebranded from TC Beirne to David Jones in 1970, and closed in January 1973 following the opening of a new branch of David Jones at the Toombul Shopping Centre in October 1972.
 The building was sold again in 1973 and in 1974 alterations were made to the design of Geoffrey Pie.
-The TC Beirne building for some time housed a branch of Target, a discount department store.
+The TC Beirne building for some time housed a branch of Target.

 In the mid-1990s, the TC Beirne store and the TC Beirne warehouse in Duncan Street to the rear became separately owned.
 Both buildings have undergone extensive internal alteration and refurbishment and now contain commercial and retail outlets on the lower level and apartments on the upper floors.
 The TC Beirne Centre also contains offices of the Brisbane City Council.
 The former warehouse, now Fortuneland Centre, has been subdivided into 49 strata titles.